-With this data you can see if you need to do more of the same of change your strategy to increase your percentages, at the end of the day online marketing is all about split testing.
+With this data, you can see if you need to do more of the same or change your strategy to increase your percentages, at the end of the day online marketing is all about split testing.

 So make sure you know your numbers so you can get the most social media ROI.

 3. Determine the value of each conversion

 Another super important number to track is the lifetime value of your customer.
 If you know the average check per table in your business is, for example, $200 and they tend to come back 3 times on average every 3 months and it costs you $20 to acquire that customer then your customer is worth $580!